-Building a huge amount of traffic to an eCommerce website is far from easy but what if I were to tell you that it was very “doable” for any SME.
-If you are prepared to commit the resources for the long term and have the patience to see the job through.
+Building a massive amount of traffic to an eCommerce website is far from easy, but what if I were to tell you that it was very “doable” for any SME.
+If you are prepared to commit the resources and have the patience to see the job through.

 The idea is “content marketing.”

 Content marketing is a strategic marketing approach focused on creating and distributing valuable, relevant, and consistent content to attract and retain a clearly-defined audience — and, ultimately, to drive profitable customer action..Source: Contentmarketinginstitute